 In time it is proposed to replace the existing paddling pool with a new water play & paddling pool facility co-located with the children's playground area.
 The future water play & pool area will be attractive and playful but also relatively simple in order to ensure ongoing operational costs are well managed.
 Features within the pool area could include a splash pad, bridge, waterfall and water cannons.
-Shade structures will be incorporated into the design of the water play area.
+Shade structures will be incorporated into the design of the water play area, and fencing to the paddling pool as required by NZ Standards.